mbussert/dz_listings/README.md

 # Listings

-When you don't care too much about normalization, also when you are tired of databases and different driver implementations with their tedious considerations.
+When you don't care too much about normalization.
+Also when you are tired of databases and different driver implementations with their tedious considerations.

-You did not ask for all of these, you just wanted to store some megabytes in a file and at the same time query plain JavaScript objects in realtime.
+You did not ask for all of these.
+You just wanted to store some megabytes in a file and at the same time query plain JavaScript objects in realtime.

 You did not ask for clustering or paralelization neither.

-Then, only then, you can always use a data-structures and a JSON file.
+Only then, you can always use a data-structures and a JSON file.

 ## Considerations